 Many players and leaders consider Partille Cup to be the youth World Championships.
 And of course, it’s great to win when the world’s best teams and countries participate!

-Many players and leaders consider Partille Cup to be the youth World Championships.
-And of course, it’s great to win Partille Cup.
-Especially considering that some of the world’s best teams and countries participating!
+Many players and leaders consider Partille Cup to be the youth world championships.
+And of course, it’s great to win Partille Cup, especially considering that some of the world’s best teams and countries participate!
 Saturday is the highlight of the week.
 It’s time for the finals to be played and all finals will be played outdoors at Heden Arena in front a chanting audience creating an supporting atmosphere.

-Every summer Partille Cup builds Heden Arena with the capacity of 7 000 spectators.
-Previous we have completed the final preparations the night before the arrangement, something we intend to change for this coming tournament.
-Partille Cup would like to invest even more in Heden Arena and use its full capacity.
-Therefore the final setup will be built in the beginning of the week, with higher stands on the inner field and Dj:s playing music from the start of the group stage as well as during the play off (Tuesday-Friday).
+Every summer Partille Cup build Heden Arena with the capacity of 7 000 spectators.
+Partille Cup intend to invest even more in Heden Arena and use its full capacity.
+Therefore the final setup will be built in the beginning of the week, with higher stands on the inner field and Dj:s playing music from the start of the group stage as well as during the play offs.

 If you have been here before you know that the audience is doing a great effort to cheer their team.
 Chants in all languages rumbles in the arena and the atmosphere is fantastic.
 So if you want to see the excitement, drama and dreams come true – do not miss the finals.
 Your team need the support!